Bradley Walsh: Early life

 Bradley John Walsh was born in Watford on 4 June 1960, the son of Scottish mother Margaret and English father Daniel.
 He grew up in Leavesden and has a sister named Kerri.

-Education

 Walsh was educated at Francis Combe School (now known as Future Academies Watford), a state comprehensive school in the suburban village of Garston, in Hertfordshire, where he was voted most likely to become a TV host.

 Career

 After leaving school, Walsh got an apprenticeship at Rolls-Royce's aircraft engine factory in Watford.

 Football career

 Walsh started his youth football career at Wormley Rovers.
 In 1979, at the age of 18, Walsh became a professional football player for Brentford, although he failed to make the first team, and was regularly a member of the reserves.
 While Walsh was at Brentford, he also played for Barnet on loan, making five Alliance Premier League appearances in the 1979–80 season.
 He also played for Tring Town, Boreham Wood and Chalfont St Peter.
 Ankle fractures ended his football career at the age of 22, in 1982.

 He has participated in Soccer Aid, a charity football match in which England takes on The Rest of the World, with teams made up of celebrities and professional footballers.
-He helped England win the 2006 events as a player and the 2012 and 2016 events as a coach.
-Walsh made an episode for Soccer Aid in June 2022.
+He helped England secure a victory in the inaugural 2006 event as a player and later led his team to another win as manager in 2026.
+He also served as a coach during the 2012 and 2016 events.
+Walsh also made an episode for Soccer Aid in June 2022.